When a Robot is More Capable than a Human: Learning from Constrained Demonstrators: Related Work

-\textbf{Goal-Proximity Reward Learning from Demonstrations.} Proximity-based IRL~\citep{lee2021generalizable, ma2022vip} trains a goal proximity function from demonstrations to provide shaped, dense, action-free rewards that measure task progress.
+\textbf{Goal-Proximity Reward Learning from Demonstrations.} Proximity-based IRL~\citep{lee2021generalizable, ma2023vip} trains a goal proximity function from demonstrations to provide shaped, dense, action-free rewards that measure task progress.
 However, it fails to generalize to states observed in the agent's online exploration beyond the demonstration distribution.
 As a result, the agent receives low reward in unexplored states, limiting its ability to discover more efficient policies than those demonstrated.
-LfCD-GRIP addresses this by interpolating proximity values along agent trajectories in online rollouts.
+More recent approaches like ReWiND \citep{zhang2025rewind} and Robometer \citep{liang2026robometer} try to address this issue by leveraging large robotics datasets and/or large pretrained vision-language models.
+LfCD-GRIP, on the other hand, takes an orthogonal approach: it addresses the issue by interpolating proximity values along agent trajectories in online rollouts.
 Using high-confidence states as anchors, we construct smoother, more reliable rewards that guide exploration beyond constrained demonstrations.